 Don’t go it alone.
 Friends and family can make a great support system, as well as support groups.

 Help is on the way.
 You don’t have to suffer.
-Lots of people are already successfully treating depression without drugs.
+Lots of people are already managing depression without drugs.

 You just have to take the next step.
 It’s easier than you think.